-Bank Feeds is the online banking feature in QuickBooks, that lets you connect to your financial institution so you can download transactions and use different online services.
+Bank transactions are the online banking feature in QuickBooks, that lets you connect to your financial institution so you can download bank transactions and use different online services.
 Through bank feeds, you can efficiently process bank and credit card transactions, allowing you additional time for your other business needs.
-If you need to download bank feed transactions in QuickBooks and you don’t know to download it.
+If you need to download bank feed transactions in QuickBooks and you don’t know to download them.
 This blog helps you to download bank feed transactions.
-If you want a fast solution you have an option you can contact our toll-free phone number +1-844-519-0042.
-Our QuickBooks ProAdvisor team solves all types of problem-related to QuickBooks.

 Before you Download the Bank Transaction

 - Back up the QuickBooks company file before any download or import so that you can always start if needed.